siwells/missing/screencasts/README.md

 Bear in mind that whatever software you choose will likely record by default the entire screen, at maximum resolution, and with a high bitrate.
 This leads to large, and sometimes very large, file sizes, anything from a few megabytes up to multiple gigabytes.
 At least for my modules, I am perfectly happy with a lower quality screencast.
 For resolution,  480p, or 720p at the most, is more than sufficient.

-If you're interested, handbrake is a greatGUI tool for re-encoding a video file into different sizes, formats, resolutions, and bitrates.
-Similarly, a swiss-army knife for video encoding is FFMPEG, but this is command line only.
+If you're interested, [handbrake](https://handbrake.fr/) is a greatGUI tool for re-encoding a video file into different sizes, formats, resolutions, and bitrates.
+Similarly, a swiss-army knife for video encoding is [FFmpeg](https://ffmpeg.org/), but this is command line only.

 ## Process